Chic: My feet keep dancing (1979)

 Well, then Fido got up off the floor, and he rolled over, and he looked me straight in the eye.
 And you know what he said?
 Once upon a time, somebody say to me (This is the dog talkin’ now): What is your conceptual continuity?
 Well I told ’em right then, Fido said, It should be easy to see, the crux of the biscuit is the apostrophe.

 The crux of the biscuit is the apostrophe.
-Imagine me at 15, with my immense english/italian dictionary, trying to understand the crux of the biscuit is the apostrophe (If you google the phrase, you can find endless debates on its meaning, including a long, rambling bit by Zappa’s son Dweezil).
+Imagine me at 15, with my thick english/italian dictionary, trying to understand the crux of the biscuit is the apostrophe (If you google the phrase, you can find endless debates on its meaning, including a long, rambling bit by Zappa’s son Dweezil).
 Yet this tiny and profound piece of poetry (plus the perfect answer to a question artists often get asked) stayed with me ever since (click here for the full lyrics).